Pat-rice/business-tools/services/gitlab/README.md

 ## Backup

-**Warning**: the commands are provided to help you define a backup strategy, **you** are responsible to test and manage these backups
+The following commands are provided to help you define a backup strategy, **you** are responsible to test and manage these backups

-Create a manual backup (If you have setup S3 credentials correctly, the backup should be present on your bucket.):
+**Create a manual backup** (If you have setup S3 credentials correctly, the backup should be present on your bucket.):

 ```
 docker exec -t gitlab gitlab-backup create